mirage/mirage-www/tmpl/blog/announcing-mirage-35-release.md

 ## Next steps

 We are working on [further](https://github.com/mirage/mirage/issues/969) [changes](https://github.com/mirage/functoria/pull/167) which revise the `mirage` internal build system to [dune](https://dune.build).
 At the moment it uses `ocamlbuild`, `ocamlfind`, `pkg-config`, and `make`.
 The goal of this change is to make MirageOS more developer-friendly.
 On the horizon we have MirageOS unikernel monorepos, incremental builds, pain-free cross-compilation, documentation generation, ...

+Several other MirageOS ecosystem improvements are on the schedule for 2019, including an [irmin 2.0 release](https://zshipko.github.io/irmin-tutorial/), a [seccomp target for Solo5](https://github.com/Solo5/solo5/pull/310), and [easier deployment and multiple interface in Solo5](https://github.com/Solo5/solo5/issues/326).